Notice of Pre-AIA or AIA Status

 Allowable Subject Matter

-The primary reason for the allowance of claim 1 is that the prior art of record, taken alone or in combination, fails to disclose or render obvious the subject matter of:
+The following is a statement of reasons for the indication of allowable subject matter: The prior art of record, taken alone or in combination, fails to disclose or render obvious, which makes the following claims allowable over the prior art:

 Any comments considered necessary by applicant must be submitted no later than the payment of the issue fee and, to avoid processing delays, should preferably accompany the issue fee.
 Such submissions should be clearly labeled “Comments on Statement of Reasons for Allowance.”